mediocregopher/blog.mediocregopher.com/_posts/2014-1-11-clojure-diamond-square.md

 find the [leiningen][lein] repo [here][repo] and follow along within that, or simply read the code below to get an idea.

+Also, Marco ported my code into clojurescript, so you can get random terrain in your browser.
+[Check it out!][marco]

 ```clojure
 (ns diamond-square.core)